 If it’s clothes or accessories you’re after, there’s the choice of several boutiques including Pretty Special and Boutique No7.

 For some of the finest hand-made Oriental rugs and carpets sourced from around the world, call in to Jennings; a long established family business in Church Street.

 If you looking to send flowers to that someone special then visit Bluebell Wood florist in Barton Street.

 After all that shopping, you may feel the need to be pampered during your visit.
 Tewkesbury has a great selection of hairdressers, beauticians and nail bars to help you feel your best.

 The town’s twice-weekly Market is held on Wednesdays and Saturdays in the Spring Gardens car park just off the High Street.
-A Farmers’ & Craft Market is held on the 2nd Saturday of the month between February and December in the Abbey Lawns Car Park.

-Supermarket shopping is available from Tesco in the centre as well as Morrisons and Aldi on the outskirts of town.
+Supermarket shopping is available from Tesco in the town centre as well as Morrisons and Aldi on the outskirts of town.

 The town centre offers convenient free, on street parking for the maximum of an hour as well as a selection of well-placed Pay & Display short and long stay car parks around the town.